 Dr. Adolph Brown, III

 Adolph is special.
 He was special when we met back as undergraduate students at the College of William and Mary.
 He was always a bit challenging to understand, but always easy to love.
-I found him to have incredible work ethic with an amazing sense of humor, and to be an extremely deep thinker and brilliantly strange - but in a uniquely adorable kind of way.
+I found him to have incredible work ethic supported by his keen self-discipline and self-confidence.
+I also found him to have an amazing sense of humor, and to be a brilliantly strange deep thinker - but in a uniquely adorable kind of way.
 Today, he continues to display unprecedented leaps of creativity and insight.
 Adolph has always been an extremely committed high performing educator, a passionate social justice advocate, a brilliant entrepreneur and a fun loving husband and father.
-He continues to demonstrate he can handle any situation with great poise, maturity, and exceptional intellectual ability...and often coupled with humor.
+He continues to demonstrate he can handle any situation with great poise, maturity, and exceptional intellectual ability...and often coupled with hilarious anecdotes.
 Adolph meets each challenge head on and refuses to quit!
 He does not let the fame or the pressure weigh him down.
 In fact, Adolph is least interested in fame and glory as we quite frequently turn down "Reality Shows" and other televised talk-show host offers.
 He enjoys working outside of his introvert comfort zone, but not so much as to compromise his integrity or value system.
 Adolph doesn't carry his mission on his shoulders.
 He's modest about it.
 He is built for this!
 I've learned so much from him.
 I look at him everyday, and he inspires me.
 I knew he would be a great husband, father and provider when he told me that he would only love God more than me.
 I've never had anyone who supported me so much.
 He is also always the first to say thank you and the first to say sorry.
 I feel so blessed.
 Adolph is the best thought leader speaker most have ever heard, however he is an even more phenomenal listener.
-Very few are aware that of utmost importance to Doc and his entire staff is the establishment of a million dollars scholarship endowment for hardworking young people, whereby Doc contributes 1/3 of all consultation fees to its development.
+Very few are aware that of utmost importance to Adolph and our entire staff is the establishment of a million dollars scholarship endowment for hardworking young people, whereby Adolph contributes 1/3 of all consultation fees to its development.
 You can see he absolutely loves life and people.
-Truth is, his soul is pleased when he is pouring out inspiration and information to others, and his soul is healed when he is working with children and older people.
+Truth is, his soul is most pleased when he is pouring out inspiration and information to others, and his soul is healed when he is working with children and older people.
 I have found that fans appreciate Adolph no matter what.
 Maybe, it's the zest evident in the way he views life and carries himself through life.
 Or, maybe, it's because he is so authentic, warm, and approachable.
 Regardless of what Adolph is going through personally or professionally, he walks his talk...DANCING THROUGH THE STORMS of life with a smile on his face and joy in his heart.
 Adolph is a magnificent bridge-builder.
 If you haven't yet booked Adolph, I hope you will soon!
 HIs goal is not to do more engagements around the world, but to create LASTING positive change wherever he does an engagement.

 Wife of Doc